Concrete barriers installed along West Street bike path

-The city's Department of Transportation is installing concrete barriers along the bike path that runs next to the West Side Highway, just two days after a man used a truck to ram into more than a dozen people along the popular greenway.
+Concrete barriers were being installed along the bike path that runs next to the West Side Highway Thursday, just two days after a man used a truck to ram into more than a dozen people along the popular greenway.

-The barriers will be installed at 57 spots between 59th Street and the World Trade Center, according to Eric Phillips, a spokesman for the mayor’s office.
-He said the installation was a joint effort between the city and the state.
+The barriers are being put up at 57 spots between 59th Street and the World Trade Center, according to Eric Phillips, a spokesman for the mayor’s office.

+The installation, which began Thursday, is a joint effort from both the city and state.
+Jersey barriers and concrete blocks will be used to separate vehicles from pedestrian and bike traffic, according to the city Department of Transportation.

+“Vehicles won’t be able to access places they aren’t supposed to,” said Ben Sarle, a mayoral spokesman.
+“They’re extremely heavy and effective.”

 The move comes on the same day that City Council members and transportation advocates said the de Blasio administration should embrace a wider use of bollards and barriers to protect public safety.